-The Bee Gees were a musical group founded in 1958.
+The Bee Gees were a pop music group that was founded in 1958.
 The group's line-up consisted of brothers Barry, Robin, and Maurice Gibb.
-The trio were successful for most of their decades of recording music, but they had two distinct periods of exceptional success: as a pop act in the late 1960s and early 1970s, and as prominent performers of the disco music era in the late 1970s.
-The group sang three-part tight harmonies that were instantly recognisable; Robin's clear vibrato lead was a hallmark of their earlier hits, while Barry's R&B falsetto became their signature sound during the late 1970s and 1980s.
-The brothers wrote all of their own hits, as well as writing and producing several major hits for other artists.
-Born on the Isle of Man to English parents, the Gibb brothers lived in Chorlton, Manchester, England, then moved in the late 1950s to Redcliffe, Queensland, Australia, where they began their music careers.
-After achieving their first chart success in Australia with "Spicks and Specks" (their 12th single), they returned to the United Kingdom in January 1967 where producer Robert Stigwood began promoting them to a worldwide audience.
-The Bee Gees' career record sales total more than 220 million ranking them among the best-selling music artists of all time.
-They were inducted into the Rock and Roll Hall of Fame in 1997; the presenter of the award to "Britain's first family of harmony" was Brian Wilson, historical leader of the Beach Boys, a "family act" also featuring three harmonising brothers.
-The Bee Gees' Hall of Fame citation says "Only Elvis Presley, The Beatles, Michael Jackson, Garth Brooks and Paul McCartney have outsold the Bee Gees. " Following Maurice's unexpected death in January 2003, Barry and Robin retired the group's name after 45 years of activity.
-In 2009 Robin announced that he and Barry had agreed that the Bee Gees would re-form and perform again.
-Robin died in May 2012 after a prolonged struggle with cancer.
+The trio were successful for most of their decades of recording music, but they had two distinct periods of exceptional success: as a rock act in the late 1960s and early 1970s, and as prominent performers of the disco music era in the late 1970s.
+The group sang recognisable three-part tight harmonies; Robin's clear vibrato lead vocals were a hallmark of their earlier hits, while Barry's R&B falsetto became their signature sound during the late 1970s and 1980s.
+They wrote all of their own hits, as well as writing and producing several major hits for other artists.
+Born on the Isle of Man to English parents, the Gibb brothers lived in Chorlton, Manchester, England, until the late 1950s.
+The family then moved to Redcliffe, Queensland, Australia, where the brothers began their music careers.
+After achieving their first chart success in Australia with...

 This entry is automatically sourced from Wikipedia , the user-contributed encyclopedia.
 It may not have been reviewed by professional editors and is licensed under CC-BY-SA .
 Visit Bee Gees on Wikipedia to correct or update this entry.
 Any changes made to the Wikipedia article will not be immediately available here.
 The ABC is not responsible for the content of external sites.